 To clear my head, I do a brain dump first thing in the morning.
 Whatever I’m thinking, whether good or bad, I get it out.
-Sometimes my journaling is negative, because I’m in a bad headspace.
-Other days, I’m in a good mood and the thoughts are more positive.
+Sometimes my journal writing is negative because I’m in a bad headspace.
+On other days, I’m in a good mood and my thoughts are more positive.

 3. Top Priorities

 The other thing I do during my morning routine is to jot down my top 3 priorities for the day.
 Some people like to journal out everything they have going on for that day to help them be prepared.
-I usually just stick with the top priorities for the day to keep me from being overwhelmed.
+With a daily journal, I usually just stick with the top priorities for the day to keep me from being overwhelmed.

 You could also do a nighttime routine where you’re planning for the next day.
 This can help you go to sleep with a clear head.

-Another great way to use journaling is to problem solve issues in your life or business.
+Another great use of a daily journal is to problem-solve issues in your life or business.
 If I’m dealing with an issue, I write out the pros and cons of it and it’s very helpful.
 For this type of journaling, I just use a basic notepad and put my phone away.
 It helps me focus on the issue in front of me and lets my mind wander.